 - Include lean proteins, whole grains, and low-fat dairy foods, keeping sodium and sugar to a minimum while ensuring lots of high fiber and nutrients that are specifically essential in aging, such as vitamin D.

-Turn to the aging care experts at Inspired Home Care for even more tips to help the seniors you love make and keep good nutrition habits.
+Turn to the aging care experts at Inspired Home Care for even more senior nutrition tips to help an older adult you love make and keep healthy eating habits.
 We’re always available to help with buying groceries, meal planning and preparation, and making certain the home is stocked with lots of healthy choices, as well as sharing mealtimes with seniors to make them more enjoyable.
 We will even clean up the kitchen afterwards!
-Reach out to us at 847-787-7572 to learn more about trusted help at home in Schaumburg and the surrounding communities.
+Reach out to us at 847-787-7572 to learn more about our trusted elder care in Barrington and the surrounding areas.